yangymargaret/REUNION/README.md

 - --motif_data_score: the filename of the motif scores from the motif scanning results, default = -1.

+- --file_mapping: the filename of the mapping between TF motif identifier and the TF name, default = -1.

 - --output_dir: the directory where the output of Unify will be saved, including the predicted peak-TF-gene associations and other associated files, default = 'output_file'

   By default Unify creates a file folder named 'output_file' in the current directory.
 Please change the parameter to the specific output directory.
 If the directory does not exist, Unify will try to create it.
 Unify will then create a sub-folder named 'file_link' within the folder $output_dir to save the estimated peak-TF-gene associations.